brunoricardosecco/reactjs-code-lint-configs/README.md

 ## Intro

 Hello everyone!
 R u okay?
 In the tutorial below, I show my code and commit lint configurations for a ReactJS project!
-I hope help u a little..
+I hope to help u a little...

 ---